cameroncooke/SwiftParameterizedTesting/README.md

 }
 ```

-These classes use generics which you must define the types of when defining the class.
+The classes make use of generics, you must define the types of values for each set when defining the class.
 In the above example the types of each dataset are defined as `<Weather, CelsiusTemperature, Void>`.
-The Void generic pamemter is a placeholder for an expected value which is only needed when creating logic tests.
-For snapshot tests it's not needed so here we seet this to void.
+The `Void` generic pamemter is a placeholder for an expected value which is only needed when creating logic tests.
+For snapshot tests it's not needed so here we set it to void.

-It's important that you override `defaultTestSuite` and paste in the following code:
+It's important that you override `defaultTestSuite` by pasting in the following code:

 ```swift
     override class var defaultTestSuite: XCTestSuite {